We’ve had a mouse in the house off and on for for the last few years.

 These mice send their kids to college and they have higher incomes.
 Educated mice eat better, exercise more, and live in nicer houses.
 They live longer, too.

-I know this, because my hubby just walked into the kitchen, saw our dog Sugar jump for the bottom of the washing machine after a disappearing tail, and said, not knowing I was writing this, “How long do mice live?”
+I know this, because the MOTH (man of the house), just walked into the kitchen, saw our dog Sugar jump for the bottom of the washing machine after a disappearing tail, and said, not knowing I was writing this, “How long do mice live?”

 Came the squeaky answer, “Longer than you think, mofo!”